carolinechuu/ECE-3400-Team-12/lab1/lab1.md

 In the loop, we wrote a value to myservo using the Servo write() function which takes values between 0 and 180 as input and outputs a PWM signal to control the servo.
 For our continuous rotation servos 0 to 89 rotates the servo counter-clockwise, 90 stops the servo, and 91 to 180 rotates the servo clockwise.
 We mapped the potentiometer reading (0 to 1023) to the servo (0 to 180) by dividing the potentiometer reading by 5.7 (approximately 1023/180).

 Below are oscilloscope readings for the PWM outputs of the Arduino.
 PWM (Pulse Width Modulation) is a protocol used to control motors through, as the name states, modulating the width of pulses (square waves).
 For our servos, the pulses are typically between 1ms and 2ms in width and 5V in amplitude.
 The Arduino Servo library creates these pulses by mapping the function input of 0-180 to a pulse width from 1ms to 2ms.
+From the oscillascope, we learn that the frequency of the servo PWM is about 50Hz and period is about 20ms.
 ```
 int potInput;
 Servo myservo;